maneeshapitluru06-dev/Synchronous-FIFO/README.md

 `10, 20, 30, 40, 50, 60, 70, 80, 90, 100, 110, 120, 130, 140, 150, 160`

-The values were successfully read in the same order.
+The values were successfully read in the same First-In-First-Out order.

 ## 📊 Simulation Result